-A daily supply charge is a fixed amount charged to cover the costs of maintaining electricity supply to a premises, including the costs associated with the provision of equipment (excluding metering and associated services) and general administration.
+A daily supply charge is a fixed amount charged to cover the costs of maintaining electricity supply to a premises, including the costs associated with the provision of equipment (for large customers, excluding metering and associated services) and general administration.
 Retailers may use different terms for this charge, for example: Service Charge, Service Fee, Service to Property Charge etc.